alknopfler/trafgen/README.md

 - monitor_queue_rate.sh - executed inside each worker node ( i.e. script pushed to each worker node)
 - monitor_txrx_int.sh - executed inside each worker node ( i.e. script pushed to each worker node)

-- pkt_generate_template.sh - pushed to each pod
+- pkt_generate_template.sh - uploaded to each POD
-- monitor_pps.sh - pushed to each pod
+- monitor_pps.sh - uploaded to each POD
 - monitor_queue_rate.sh - pushed to each worker node
 - monitor_txrx_int.sh - pushed to each worker node